Alexander Grothendieck: Category theory

 Grothendieck's emphasis on the role of universal properties across varied mathematical structures brought category theory into the mainstream as an organizing principle for mathematics in general.
 Among its uses, category theory creates a common language for describing similar structures and techniques seen in many different mathematical systems.
 His notion of abelian category is now the basic object of study in homological algebra.
 The emergence of a separate mathematical discipline of category theory has been attributed to Grothendieck's influence, although unintentional.

 In popular culture

 Colonel Lágrimas (Colonel Tears in English), a novel by Puerto Rican–Costa Rican writer Carlos Fonseca is about Grothendieck.

 The Benjamín Labatut book When We Cease to Understand the World dedicates one chapter to the work and life of Grothendieck, introducing his story by reference to the Japanese mathematician Shinichi Mochizuki.
 The book is a lightly fictionalized account of the world of scientific inquiry and was a finalist for the National Book Award.

-In Cormac McCarthy's The Passenger and its sequel Stella Maris, a main character is a student of Grothendieck's.
+In Cormac McCarthy's The Passenger and its coda companion Stella Maris, a main character is a student of Grothendieck's.

-The Istituto Grothendieck has been created in his honor.
+The Istituto Grothendieck in Mondovì has been created in his honor.

+In T. D. Ramakrishnan's Malayalam novel Francis Itty Cora, Grothendieck appears as a major character.